-4.2.4 Measurement Canada inspectors, or an authorized service provider conducting inspections on behalf of Measurement Canada will annotate the comment section of the inspection certificate with the wording below to advise the trader that the ATC function cannot be turned off without the permission of a Measurement Canada inspector.
+4.2.4 Measurement Canada inspectors an authorized service providers conducting inspections will annotate the comment section of the inspection certificate with the wording below to advise the trader that the ATC function cannot be turned off without the permission of a Measurement Canada inspector.

 The device(s) described above are not to be used in trade when the automatic temperature compensation feature is not in use.

 4.2.5 As per section 41 of the Weights and Measures Regulations, the trader and/or his service agent must contact the local Measurement Canada office when switching the measuring device back to ambient measurement.
 If the trader wants to turn on the ATC again, appropriate fees and charges shall be applied per section 5(2) of the Regulations.

 5.0 Enforcement action

 5.1 Measurement Canada officials will advise traders that are found to be in non-compliance with the above policy.
 It may often be appropriate to meet with non-complying traders to ensure that they fully understand the problem and the different options available to them.
 Continued non-compliance with this policy will result in a normally progressive enforcement action up to and including prosecution action.